zhchuu/zhchuu.github.io/about.md

 **About**:

-I am currently working in the area of Database Engines, Distributed Systems, and Parallel Computing.
+I am currently working in the area of Database Engines and Distributed Systems.

 Previously, I got the MS degree at the School of Computer Science and Engineering, Sun Yat-sen University.
 I researched some challenging problems (e.g., knowledge preserving, data bias, few-shot) of Machine Learning and Computer vision which are derived from the practical applications on Medical Image Analysis.
 I focused on Continual learning (or Incremental learning), exploring solutions to train Neural Networks continually.